Kingdom Hearts (video game): Critical response

+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Kingdom Hearts for "Console Role-Playing Game of the Year" and outstanding achievement in "Animation", "Art Direction", and "Character or Story Development".

 Sequels

-Dark Seeker Saga

 Kingdom Hearts was followed by several sequels, becoming the first game in the Kingdom Hearts series.
-It was followed by a direct sequel, Kingdom Hearts: Chain of Memories, on the Nintendo Game Boy Advance, which was released in Japan on November 11, 2004.
-Kingdom Hearts II is the third game in the series, set one year after Chain of Memories, and was released in Japan on December 22, 2005, for Sony PlayStation 2.
+It was followed by a direct sequel, Kingdom Hearts: Chain of Memories, on the Game Boy Advance, which was released in Japan on November 11, 2004.
+Kingdom Hearts II is the third game in the series, set one year after Chain of Memories, and was released in Japan on December 22, 2005, for PlayStation 2.
 Like the first game it was re-released as Kingdom Hearts II Final Mix alongside a PS2 remake of Chain of Memories.
-A Kingdom Hearts game was developed exclusively for V CAST, Verizon Wireless's broadband service, and was released on October 1, 2004, in Japan and on February 4, 2005, in the United States.
-In November 2008, Kingdom Hearts coded was released for mobile phones in Japan, the game takes place after the events of Kingdom Hearts II.
-A followup, Kingdom Hearts 358/2 Days, was developed for the Nintendo DS and released in Japan on May 30, 2009, and in North America on September 29, 2009.
+A Kingdom Hearts game was developed exclusively for Verizon Wireless's broadband service V CAST, and was released on October 1, 2004, in Japan and on February 4, 2005, in the United States.
+In November 2008, Kingdom Hearts Coded was released for mobile phones in Japan, the game takes place after the events of Kingdom Hearts II.
+A follow-up, Kingdom Hearts 358/2 Days, was developed for the Nintendo DS and released in Japan on May 30, 2009, and in North America on September 29, 2009.
 A prequel was released in Japan on January 9, 2010, entitled Kingdom Hearts Birth by Sleep, for the PlayStation Portable, which takes place 10 years before the events of Kingdom Hearts.
 The following title in the series was Kingdom Hearts 3D: Dream Drop Distance for the Nintendo 3DS, released in 2012.
 At E3 2013, Kingdom Hearts III was announced to be in development for the PlayStation 4 and Xbox One, before being released in January 2019, followed by a downloadable content expansion titled Kingdom Hearts III Re Mind in early 2020.
-The following title, Kingdom Hearts: Melody of Memory, set after the Re Mind scenario, was then released in Japan on November 11, 2020, and worldwide two days later.
+The following title, Kingdom Hearts: Melody of Memory, set after the events of Re Mind, was then released in Japan on November 11, 2020, and worldwide two days later.

 During Square Enix's 20th anniversary event for the franchise in April 2022, a mobile title, Kingdom Hearts Missing-Link, was announced for iOS and Android devices, with a closed beta arriving in August, while the next mainline installment, Kingdom Hearts IV, was also revealed to be in development.
+In May 2025, Missing-Link was cancelled.